 Aluminum capping involves covering your garage’s wooden doorframe with aluminum sheeting, which has a several benefits:

 Is heating your garage during the winter and keeping it cool during the summer a necessity in your home?
-If so, the hydro costs can add up.
+If so, the utility costs can add up.
 One option is to install solar panels on your garage roof.
 Converting the sun’s energy to heat, cool, and provide electricity to your garage and the rest of your home will lower your hydro bill.

 Admittedly, the solar panel option isn’t without its downsides.
 It can require a significant upfront investment, depending on the size of your setup.
 Another negative is that this still-developing technology is only going to improve in the coming years.
 Like any type of emerging technology, waiting might be prudent.